apache/lucenenet/src/Lucene.Net.Analysis.Morfologik/overview.md

  limitations under the License.
 -->

 This package provides dictionary-driven lemmatization ("accurate stemming") filter and analyzer for the Polish Language, driven by the [Morfologik library](http://morfologik.blogspot.com/) developed by Dawid Weiss and Marcin Miłkowski.

- For an introduction to Lucene's analysis API, see the <xref:Lucene.Net.Analysis> package documentation.
+For an introduction to Lucene's analysis API, see the [Lucene.Net.Analysis](../core/Lucene.Net.Analysis.html) namespace documentation.

 The MorfologikFilter yields one or more terms for each token.
 Each of those terms is given the same position in the index.